siascone/makeables/README.md

 ## Planned Future Features
 ---
-* Steps - Users can add step by step instructions for their projects and corresponding photos.
+* Steps - Users can add step by step instructions and photos to their projects.
-* Comments - Users can comment on projects, asking/answering questions and providing feedback.
+* Comments - Users can comment on projects, ask and answer questions and provid feedback.
 * Categories - Users can classify their projects as well as browse projects by subject.
-* Search - Users can search the site for projects.
+* Search - Users can search for projects by keyword(s).